You’re in good company! The majority of people who ever picked up the guitar never made it over this stage.

 If you eliminate all these mistakes and bad habits, I promise you that if you put in the hours, reaching an intermediate level of guitar playing can be done in less than a year, and reaching advanced levels of guitar playing is something you can do in a few years.

-Apart from mistakes to avoid, I will also be giving you tips to make your practicing more efficient, and fun.
+Apart from mistakes to avoid, I will also be giving you tips to make your practice more efficient and fun.

 Mistake 1: You’re not working towards a goal.